 Production feedback loops

-Have AI tools inspect production metrics and logs, and have juniors interpret that feedback to identify issues or areas for improvement.
+Have AI tools inspect production observability data lakes, and have juniors interpret that feedback to identify issues or areas for improvement.
 This builds the habit of using real-world data to evaluate code effectiveness.

 Onboarding needs a redesign